We Believe You Should Fly!

 BraveHearts Expeditions starts its international volunteers and interns expedition programme in January 2015.
 Be an International Adventurer and work on sustainable and worthwhile community and environmental projects alongside young people from the host country and local skilled workers.
 International Adventurers will also undertake a tough adventure challenge hiking and trekking on Ghana's highest mountains as well as canoeing down the vast expanse of the Volta Lake, the world's largest man-made lake.

-Our volunteering expeditions are 3-and-a-half week to 12 months' volunteering and internship adventures in Ghana where our International Adventurers will be working in a cycle of community-based, environmental-and-conservation-based, and adventure-based projects.
+Our Volunteering Expeditions are 3-and-a-half week to 12 months' volunteering adventures in Ghana where our International Adventurers will be working in a cycle of community-based, environmental-and-conservation-based, and adventure-based projects.
 Our International Expeditions start January 5, 2015.
-International volunteers and would-be Adventurers can can find out more here.
+International Adventurers (less than 25 years old) and Project Managers and Facilitators (26+)can find out more here.

-Our International Interns work in our Office of Corporate Relations on the LEEP Project, the first of its kind in Africa to aim at offering outdoor leadership and experiential learning courses to Ghana's teeming corporate executives and business leaders.
+Our International Interns work in our Office of Corporate Relations on the L.E.E.P Project, the first of its kind in Africa to aim at offering outdoor leadership and experiential learning courses to Ghana's teeming corporate executives and business leaders.
 International Interns will apply their marketing, business development management, public relations, graphic designing and other skills to building and expanding new and follow-on products and services to the firm.
-More information is available here.

 Our Abseiling Expeditions start in December!